lovell/sharp/docs/api.md

 `options` can also be a boolean, where `true` enables the default cache settings and `false` disables all caching.

+Existing entries in the cache will be trimmed after any change in limits.

 This method always returns cache statistics, useful for determining how much working memory is required for a particular task.

 ```javascript